-Staff now clarifies that the party issuing the commodity bill (under Dual or ECB) will be responsible for issuing the bill credit.
-Issues such as bill placement, BSA-like agreements and related security deposits are now moot.Staff has previously indicated the 2/25/2014 Order in 12-M-0476 should be read to require utilities to provide the ESCO Credit on a utility bill, including the dual bill.
+Staff has previously indicated the 2/25/2014 Order in 12-M-0476 should be read to require utilities to provide the ESCO Credit on a utility bill, including the dual bill.
 At present, the only exception is if the utility is not issuing a bill, e.g. the customer has moved out of the territory and the account has been finaled.
-While no explicit authority to enter into BSA-like agreements and require security has been authorized, it is reasonable to believe it would be authorized at some point.
+While not explicit authority enter into BSA-like agreements and require security has been authorized, it is reasonable to believe it would be authorized at some point.
 With respect to a utility putting the credit on the transportation/deliver bill to reference a supply credit for a Dual Billing ESCO adds systems development complexity to the process and does not require a POR discount adjustment.